noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - variable fonts: use numbers instead of words, e.g. 600 would be a good bold (imo)
 - font-size: creates hierarchy, guides the user through the page
   - you want to set a base font in px, then all used font sizes in em/rem
-- light-height: how tall a line of text is, affects readability
+- light-height: vertical spacing; how tall a line of text is, affects readability
   - always express as a unitless number representing a multiple of the defined font size
+- letter-spacing: horizontal spacing; between glyphs and overall width of content
+  - generally only need to modify for fonts that are squished, unique/stylish, super big, or super small
+    - big: reduce space
+- font-kerning: custom spacing between specific elements, e.g. AV
+  - not all fonts have this capability

 #### generalities